INMATE MAIL ACCESS

 - The chief of Inmate Service Branch may approve or disapprove certain mail items on a case-by-case basis (i.e. memorial documents, pictures or cards)

-The following shall not be allowed in the inmate’s possession or in the living quarters and shall be confiscated as censored materials.
+The following shall items shall not be allowed through the mail or permitted in the inmate’s possession or in the living quarters and shall be confiscated as censored materials.

-- Photographs or explicit drawings of nude persons whose sexual organs are fully exposed; or Descriptive text describing sexual acts.
+- Items portraying types of sexual acts to include photographs or explicit drawings of nude persons whose sexual organs are exposed; or Descriptive text describing sexual acts.

-- Illustrations and/o text which show or describe the manufacture or fabrication of weapons such as guns, bombs, incendiary devices; and,
+- Illustrations and/or text which show or describe the manufacture or fabrication of weapons such as guns, bombs, incendiary devices, etc.

 - Other items which can categorically be expected to encourage violent or disruptive behavior by the particular inmate or among the inmates generally.

-Note: A review committee consisting of a member of the inmate service branch and the assistant guard commander shall approve/disapprove all questionable materials.
+Note: A review committee consisting of a member of the inmate service branch and the Guard commander shall approve/disapprove all questionable materials.